2021 Major League Baseball postseason: (4) Boston Red Sox vs. (5) New York Yankees

-This was the fifth postseason meeting in the history of the Yankees-Red Sox rivalry.
-The Yankees defeated the Red Sox in the ALCS in 1999 and 2003, while the Red Sox defeated the Yankees in the 2004 ALCS and 2018 ALDS.
-The Red Sox defeated the Yankees 6–2 to advance to the ALDS.
-With the win, the Red Sox moved up to 3–2 all time against the Yankees in the postseason.
+This was the fifth postseason meeting in the history of the Yankees–Red Sox rivalry (1999, 2003, 2004, 2018).
+The Red Sox defeated the Yankees 6–2 to advance to the ALDS for the second time in four years.

+With the win, the Red Sox moved up to 3–2 all time meetings against the Yankees in the postseason, and became just the third team to win three consecutive postseason series against the Yankees, joining the Detroit Tigers (2006, 2011, 2012) and Houston Astros (2015, 2017, 2019).

 National League Wild Card

 (4) Los Angeles Dodgers vs. (5) St. Louis Cardinals

+This was the sixth postseason meeting in the history of the Cardinals-Dodgers rivalry (1985, 2004, 2009, 2013, 2014).
+The Dodgers defeated the Cardinals to return to the NLDS for the ninth year in a row.

-This was the sixth postseason meeting between these two teams.
-The game remained tied into the bottom of the ninth inning, when the Dodgers' Chris Taylor hit a walk-off 2-run home run off Alex Reyes, giving the Dodgers a 3–1 victory and a ninth straight trip to the NLDS.
+The game remained tied into the bottom of the ninth, when the Dodgers' Chris Taylor hit a walk-off two-run homer off Alex Reyes, giving the Dodgers a 3–1 victory.

 American League Division Series

 (1) Tampa Bay Rays vs. (4) Boston Red Sox

-This was the third postseason meeting between the Rays and Red Sox.
-The Rays won the 2008 ALCS, while the Red Sox struck back in the 2013 ALDS.
-The Red Sox defeated the top seeded Rays to advance to the ALCS for the first time since 2018.
-As of 2022, this is the most recent playoff series victory by the Red Sox.
+This was the third postseason meeting in the history of the Rays–Red Sox rivalry (2008, 2013).
+The Red Sox defeated the defending American League champion Rays to advance to the ALCS for the second time in five years.

+Shane McClanahan pitched five solid innings as the Rays shut out the Red Sox in Game 1.
+In Game 2, five different players - Xander Bogaerts, Alex Verdugo, Kiké Hernández, J. D. Martinez and Rafael Devers - all homered for the Red Sox as they blew out the Rays in Game 2 to even the series headed to Boston.
+In a long and wild Game 3, the Red Sox narrowly won in the bottom of the thirteenth inning as Christian Vázquez hit a walk-off two—run home run to give them the series lead.
+In Game 4, the Red Sox jumped out to a 5–0 lead early, but it was erased by the eighth inning as the Rays rallied to tie the game.
+However, the Red Sox won the game and the series thanks to a sacrifice fly from Hernández.

+To date, this is the most recent playoff series victory by the Red Sox, and the last postseason appearance outside of the Wild Card round for the Rays.